 Appreciative Inquiry (AI) was pioneered in the 1980s by David Cooperrider and Suresh Srivastva, two professors at the Weatherhead School of Management at Case Western Reserve University.
 AI consultants around the world are increasingly using an appreciative approach to bring about collaborative and strengths-based change in thousands of profit and nonprofit organizations and communities in more than 100 countries.

 Appreciative Inquiry is a way of being and seeing.
 It is both a worldview and a process for facilitating positive change in human systems, e.g., organizations, groups, and communities.
 Its assumption is simple: Every human system has something that works right–things that give it life when it is vital, effective, and successful.
-AI begins by identifying this positive core and connecting to it in ways that heighten energy, sharpen vision, and inspire action for change.
 AI begins by identifying this positive core and connecting to it in ways the heighten energy, sharpen vision, and inspire action for change.
 As AI consultant Bernard J. Mohr says, “Problems get replaced with innovation as conversations increasingly shift toward uncovering the organization’s (or group’s, or community’s) positive core.”

 Appreciative Inquiry begins by grounding ourselves and our organizations in the Core Principles of AI.
 The five original principles are: Constructionist, Simultaneity, Anticipatory, Poetic, and Positive.